jphuangjr-carta/chrome_extensions/README.md

 ### break_the_glass

 Clicking on the icon when on a personal deployment will prompt you to enter your reason and specify the userId of the logged in user (Fred Admin default).
 This will grant you 15hr Admin access.

+### launch_jenkins

+Quickly launch a personal test box with all of the services needed to to run llc-ui pre-selected